What are the Barriers to Project Implementation?

-Where is the customer on the technology continuum?
+Have you considered where the customer is on the technology continuum?
 If your solution is technology-based, consider the amount of training that will be required within your implementation process.
 Also, be sure you know what their most pressing needs are and solve them.
 Don’t give them more than they need and don’t shoot wide of the mark.
+Communicate.

-An individual’s degree of resistance to change is a major factor: While it may seem counterintuitive to you, many people prefer the devil they know to the one they don’t.
-Be aware of that and have a plan for dealing with it.
+An individual’s degree of resistance to change is a major factor.
+While it may seem counterintuitive to you, many people prefer the devil they know to the one they don’t.
+Be aware of that resistance to change when you are looking at project management tools and have a plan for dealing with it.
 Make sure the customer knows the benefits of your project early on and how they will far outweigh any temporary pain they might feel.
+Communicate.

 8. Lack of Time

 9. Not Invented Here